 There’s no better way to explore the Bay than to get out on the water on a kayak.
-Paddlers of any age can enjoy the sights while they get a little exercise.
+With so many options from lakes to bays to the ocean, paddlers of any age can enjoy the sights while they get a little exercise.
 Paddle over to catch a home run ball in McCovey Cove or explore the wetlands in Tomales Bay.
 Book your adventure and get out on the water today!

 photo: CityKayak via flickr